Who's Who in the Foundation Programme

 - supporting the assessment process

-Trainees will have at least one named clinical supervisor in each training placement.
+Foundation doctors will have at least one named clinical supervisor in each training placement.
 They will be told the name and contact details of their clinical supervisor at the start of their placement.

-The educational supervisor is the doctor responsible for making sure trainees receive appropriate training and experience.
+The educational supervisor is the doctor responsible for making sure foundation doctors receive appropriate training and experience.
 They will also decide whether individual placements have been completed.
 The educational supervisor must be involved in teaching and training, and should help with professional and personal development.
 The educational supervisor is responsible for: